A Criterion for Perfectoid Purity and the Rationality of Thresholds: Preliminaries

-Finally, we verify the third condition.
+We now verify the third condition.
 Let \(C\) be a perfectoid \(A/f\)-algebra.
-By the proof of \cite{Yoshikawa25}*{Proposition~2.9}, it suffices to show that, after replacing \(C\) by a \(p\)-completely faithfully flat extension, there exists an \(A\)-algebra homomorphism \(B/(d) \to C\).
-After replacing \(C\) by an \(p\)-completely faithfully flat extension, we may assume that \(C\) contains a root of every monic polynomial.
-We define an $A$-algebra homomorphism $A' \to C$ by $X_0 \mapsto p$.
-Since \(\phi'\) is finite, there exists an \(A\)-algebra homomorphism \(B' \to C\) such that $d \mapsto 0$.
-Then the natural map \(C \to C' := C \widehat{\otimes}_{B'/(d)} B/(d)\) is \(p\)-completely faithfully flat, and there is an induced \(A\)-algebra homomorphism \(B \to C'\), as desired. \end{proof}
+By the proof of \cite{Yoshikawa25}*{Proposition~2.9}, it suffices to show that, after replacing \(C\) by an \(\m\)-completely faithfully flat extension, there exists an \(A\)-algebra homomorphism \(B/(d) \to C\).

+After such a base change, we may assume that \(C\) contains a root of every monic polynomial and is \(\m\)-adically complete.
+Choose a compatible system \(\{p^{1/p^e}\}_e\) of \(p\)-power roots of \(p\) in \(C\).
+Replacing \(A\) by its \(\m\)-adic completion, we may assume that \(A\) is also \(\m\)-adically complete.
+By further base change, we may assume that \(A/\m\) is perfect.